 Employees are the most valuable asset and especially in a customer service environment, agent turnover tends to outpace other industries.
 Motivating your top agents to stick with your company has a positive impact on your customers and reduces your costs.

 There are a variety of different ways to motivate and show appreciation for your employees.
-Our focus is on how technology can be an important factor in job satisfaction and performance.
+Our focus is on how technology and knowledge management can be an important factor in job satisfaction and performance.

 Why do Customer Service Agents Change Jobs?